basho/riak_kv/docs/NextGenREPL.md

   * The administrator may at run-time suspend or resume the consuming of data from specific queues or peers via the `riak_kv_replrtq_snk`.

-### Real-time Replication - Notes on implementation
+### Real-time Replication - Step by Step

 Previous replication implementations initiate replication through a post-commit hook.
 Post-commit hooks are fired from the `riak_kv_put_fsm` after "enough" responses have been received from other vnodes (based on n, w, dw and pw values for the PUT).
-Without enough responses, the replication hook is not fired (although the client should receive an error and retry - and that eventually should fire the hook).
+Without enough responses, the replication hook is not fired, although the client should receive an error and retry, a process of retrying that eventually may fire the hook.

 In implementing the new replication solution, the point of firing off replication has been changed to the point that the co-ordinated PUT is completed.
 So the replication of the PUT to the clusters may occur in parallel to the replication of the PUT to other nodes in the source cluster.
 This is the first opportunity where sufficient information is known (e.g. the updated vector clock), and should help control the size of the time-window of inconsistency between the clusters.